MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-forest.md

 - **Active Directory servers**.
 These are domain controllers implementing domain services running as VMs in the cloud.
 These servers host a forest containing one or more domains, separate from those located on-premises.
 - **One-way trust relationship**.
 The example in the diagram shows a one-way trust from the domain in Azure to the on-premises domain.
 This relationship enables on-premises users to access resources in the domain in Azure, but not the other way around.
 It is possible to create a two-way trust if cloud users also require access to on-premises resources.
 - **Active Directory subnet**.
 The AD DS servers are hosted in a separate subnet.
 Network security group (NSG) rules protect the AD DS servers and provide a firewall against traffic from unexpected sources.
 - **Azure gateway**.
 The Azure gateway provides a connection between the on-premises network and the Azure VNet.
 This can be a [VPN connection][azure-vpn-gateway] or [Azure ExpressRoute][azure-expressroute].
-For more information, see [Implementing a secure hybrid network architecture in Azure][implementing-a-secure-hybrid-network-architecture].
+For more information, see [Connect an on-premises network to Azure using a VPN gateway](../hybrid-networking/vpn.md).

 ## Recommendations